ve7gel/Docs/RainMachine/README.md

 #### Installation

+PLEASE NOTE: As of version 3.1.4, this nodeserver is only fully supported on PG3 and ISY on Polisy version 5.4.0 or greater.
+The profile changes break the 'Status' functions in IF statements for Zones for earlier versions.

 This nodeserver was developed on the rainmachine Mini-8.
 It should work similarly on other devices,
     but hasn't been tested.
 Software currently fully supports hardware version 2, with API version 4.1 or higher.